Lakamfo/lod_plugin_godot/README.md

-# LOD Module for Godot 3.x
+# LOD plugin for Godot 3.x

 LOD implementation for Godot 3.x